chrizzTs/Who-U/README.md

 **Function loadImages()**

 The function loadImages() loads all images from the server to the user.
 It saves all images into a JSON array named 'scope.images'.
-In every JSON in this arry, the ID of a picture and the data of the picture is stored.
+In every JSON in this array, the ID of a picture and the data of the picture is stored.

 To find out, which pictures a user has saved, the Server API Method "getUserData" is called.
-It gives the client an arry of Photo IDs saved and the ID of the Profile Picture of the user.
-Every further procedure have to be written into the callback, because they are dependent on this information.
+It gives the client an array of Photo IDs saved and the ID of the Profile Picture of the user.
+Every further procedure has to be written into the callback, because they are dependent on this information.

 ````javascript
      serverAPI.getUserData(UID, function(data) {